42 at gymkhana

 Since opening in 2017, private members' club and hotel The Ned has swiftly become one of the capital’s hottest spots for drinking, dining and socialising.
 Housed within the former Midland Bank headquarters, The Ned has six Grade I-listed private rooms to choose from, but the historic Tapestry Room is truly the jewel in its crown.
 Featuring a dramatic crystal chandelier, original walnut panelling and an enormous tapestry wrapping its walls, this cavernous hall certainly delivers on grandeur.
 Menus are personalised for each event, so whether you’re planning a big white wedding reception or the party to end all parties, you can be sure that all tastes will be well catered for.

-The Tapestry Room at the Ned can host up to 140 guests seated and 200 standing, thened.com
+The Tapestry Room at the Ned can host up to 140 guests seated and 200 standing, visit thened.com

 Bourne & Hollingsworth, Clerkenwell